athinakantis/full-stack-countries-app/README.md

 - Option to **filter** countries via region or **search**
 - **Dark/Light mode** for user preference
 - Authenticated user has the option to **favorite**, **unfavorite** and view favorites.

+## Running locally

+In case you want to run the project locally:

+1. Clone the project using `git clone `

 ## What this project has taught me